 The Sheboygan Dog Training Club offers a wide variety of classes to suit your interests and your dog's skill level.

 Thank you for your interest in classes at the Sheboygan Dog Training Club.
+Our classes are one hour long and meet once a week for 6 weeks.
 Please carefully read the Class Descriptions below to determine which class you belong in.
-Cost of classes is $80.00.
+Cost of classes is $84.00, with the exception of the Puppy Class which is $92.00.
 Payment must be received to assure your space in a class.
 (Club members must also pay to assure space in a class.)
-PayPay is the easiest way to pay, but if that is not an option for you, you must contact the Director of Training at email@example.com to arrange payment.
-Any questions: contact the Director of Training at firstname.lastname@example.org
+PayPay is the easiest way to pay, but if that is not an option for you, you must contact the Director of Training at firstname.lastname@example.org to arrange payment.
+Any questions: contact the Director of Training at email@example.com

 Registration is a 3-step process and registration is not complete without completing all three steps.